cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 a) Developer-relevant changes (more technically oriented):

-- Clearance of source code, better re-usage.
+- Clearance of source code, better re-usage, eliminate many warnings.

 - Update to OpenSSL 0.9.8g, ANIMAL 2.3.14 and NSIS 2.37.xxxxxxxxxxxx

 b) Changes within the user documentation:

-- Online help: enhanced.
+- Online help: enhanced (e.g. modi and padding variants used for block ciphers have been described explicitely).

-- From the CrypTool website links are set to the sites of the future versions JCT 1 and CT2, which always offer their current beta for download.
+- From the CrypTool website links are set to the sites of the successor versions JCT1 and CT2, which always offer their current beta for download.

 c) New functionality / Usability: